rainajia/IC-UKB-RAP/FAQ.md

 <details>
-<summary>7. <strong>For the gene-based test, how can I know the total number of carriers/the number of homozygous carriers/the number of heterozygous carriers for the variants included in a mask?</strong></summary>
+<summary><strong>7.
+For the gene-based test, how can I know the total number of carriers/the number of homozygous carriers/the number of heterozygous carriers for the variants included in a mask?</strong></summary>

 We currently do not have a dedicated tool for obtaining this information.
 However, you can extract it by following the general steps below on RAP, using either SwissArmyKnife or CloudWorkStation (recommended if you only have a short list of variants):